Weather Warnings - Flood Advice for the NT

 Issued by the BUREAU OF METEOROLOGY, DARWIN

-In the 24 hours until 9am on Wednesday, widespread falls of 5-10mm and scattered
+In the 24 hours until 9am today, there were widespread falls to 20 mm, with

 FORECAST for the rest of today and Thursday